elysia-dev/asset-token/README.md

 **Maturity**

-The concept of maturity is added.
 Since the asset tokens are minted based on the bond of real asset, the maturity of the token should affect the functionality of the token.
-THe general maturity of the asset token is one year.
+The general maturity of the asset token is one year.

 Reward calculations are stopped after the maturity of the token.
 The asset token contract's `blockRemaining`, which is unsigned integer newly added, can indicate and be used to determine when to stop calculating reward.
-Users can check whether the bond is expired by executing an internal function `_tokenMatured` which returns true after the maturity date.
+Users and the asset token contracts can check whether the bond is expired by executing an internal function `_tokenMatured` which returns true after the maturity date.

 The basic functionalities are still available but users are not able to accrue rewards by owning tokens after the maturity of the asset token.